 15. An agent who in consideration of an extra commission, guarantees his principal that the persons with whom he enters into contract on behalf of the principal, shall perform their obligations:

 a.
 Del credere agent

 b.
 Broker

-- c.
-Mercantile agent - d.
+c.
+Mercantile agent

+d.
 Special agent

 16. The person who during the contract of bailment deliver goods is called

-- a) Bailor
+a) Bailor

-- b) Bailee
+b) Bailee

-- c) Both (a) and (b)
+c) Both (a) and (b)

-- d) None of above
+d) None of above

 17. The person to whom goods are delivered according Bailment is called

-- a.
+a.
 Bailor

-- b.
+b.
 Bailee

-- c.
+c.
 Both (a) and (b)

-- d.
+d.
 None

-18. The bailment of goods as security for payment of debt or performance of a promise is called
+18. The bailment of goods as security for payment of debt or performance of a promise is calleda.

-- a.
 Pledge

-- b.
+b.
 Special bailment

-- c.
+c.
 Both (a) and (b)

-- d.
+d.
 None of above

+d.
+None of above

 19. In pledge bailor is called

-- a.
+a.
 Pawnor

-- b.
+b.
 Pawnee

-- c.
+c.
 Both (a) and (b)

-- d.
+d.
 None of above

-20. A person employed to do any act for another or to represent another in dealings with third person is called
+20. A person employed to do any act for another or to represent another in dealings with third person is calleda.

-- a.
 Servant

-- b.
+b.
 Labour

-- c.
+c.
 Agent

-- d.
+d.
 None of above

-MODULE-IV